 As always, we’ll be posting a copy of their ad, sale start/end dates and all the important details for 2021 the moment we know more.
 Be sure to check back again soon for the latest updates or join our newsletter to stay informed.

-- Event #3: Begins online on Wednesday November 25, 2020 at 7:00PM ET/4:00PM PT and in stores on Friday November 27, 2020 at 5:00AM local time (new deals also added online at 12:01AM on ET on Friday).
-The featured deals during this event will be on electronics, toys, home decor and gifts.
-Remember all stores are closed for the entire day on Thanksgiving day itself.
+- Event #3: Expected to online on Wednesday November 24, 2021 at 7:00PM ET/4:00PM PT and in stores on Friday November 26, 2021 at 5:00AM local time (new deals also added online at 12:01AM on ET on Friday).
+The featured deals during this event will likely run through the end of the day on Friday November 26, 2021 or while supplies last.

-- Apparel — Apparel sales have generally slumped this year as the lockdown has kept people indoors.
-That’s why you can expect to see deeper discounts on clothes than ever before as inventory levels pileup.
-That’s why 2020 should be the best opportunity to stock up on your favorite name-brand clothing from brands such as Under Armour, Nike, Reebok, Puma, Wrangler, Levi’s, and others.
+- Apparel — Apparel sales have generally slumped this last year as the lockdown has kept people indoors.
+That’s why you can expect to see deeper discounts on clothes than ever before as inventory levels are still piling up.
+That’s why 2021 should be the best opportunity to stock up on your favorite name-brand clothing from brands such as Under Armour, Nike, Reebok, Puma, Wrangler, Levi’s, and others.
 And if you don’t mind the store-brand apparel, especially for your kid’s clothing that they will destroy either way, then Walmart will likely be your best store to pick up the bargains.

 - General merchandise — The last few pages of Walmart’s Black Friday ad usually has all the other stuff that don’t match their other categories.
 This is actually a section you shouldn’t overlook as you can deals on some things most people don’t typically buy during the Fall/Winter season.
 For example, last year there was a Brookstone 3-burner BBQ grill on sale for $174.
 Maybe not as well know as Weber or Char-Broil, it was a pretty good cooker.
 Our other favorite last year was the Sun Joe Electric Pressure Washer that was on sale for just $69 after $80 savings.